 Use a nanny tax calculator

-You’ll have other expenses on top of your nanny’s pay including payroll and unemployment taxes.
-These can be offset if you have a Dependent Care Flexible Spending Account through your employer and the Child and Dependent Care Tax Credit.
-By using a nanny tax calculator, you’ll get a complete picture of your financial obligation.
-That way your pay rate is one you can afford and you know the most you can offer before turning away a candidate.
+You’ll have other expenses on top of your nanny’s pay, including payroll and unemployment taxes.
+A Dependent Care Flexible Spending Account through your employer and the Child and Dependent Care Tax Credit can help offset these expenses.
+Using a nanny tax calculator gives you a complete picture of your financial obligation.
+That way, your pay rate is one you can afford, and you know the most you can offer before turning away a candidate.

 Always treat your candidates with respect

-A high-quality nanny is not going to be interested in a job with a family that doesn’t respect them.
+A high-quality nanny will not be interested in a job with a family that doesn’t respect them.
 That includes pay negotiations.
-There is no need to be condescending, demeaning or confrontational.
+There is no need to be condescending, demeaning, or confrontational.
 Treat your candidates as the professionals they are.
-You’re at the start of a relationship with someone who will be working in your home and caring for your children.
-It’s an important hire and you want the best possible candidates for the position.
+You’re starting a relationship with someone who will work in your home and care for your children.
+It’s an important hire, and you want the best candidates for your position.

 Gross pay is your nanny’s hourly rate before taxes and other deductions.
 Your nanny can also use a nanny tax calculator to enter their personal tax information and determine their net or “take home” pay.